-The Alternatives to Violence (ATV) curriculum is provided to youth as part of a collaboration with the Health Education Council and the Sacramento Minority Youth Violence Prevention Collective.
+The Alternatives to Violence (ATV) curriculum is a contracted service provided to youth by Tyrone Weaver.
 The program links law enforcement, public health and community organizations to reduce minority youth violence in and out of custody.
 Workshops draw on the shared experience of participants, using interactive exercises and discussions to examine the ways youth respond to situations where frustration and anger can lead to violence or aggressive behavior.
 The exercises and discussions help youth manage feelings, anger and fears so they can build good relationships, approach conflict in a more creative and less reactive manner and deal more effectively with risk and threatening situations.